greenboxal/doggohub/doc/user/markdown.md

 # Markdown

-## GitLab Flavored Markdown (GFM)
+## DoggoHub Flavored Markdown (GFM)

 > **Note:**
-Not all of the GitLab-specific extensions to Markdown that are described in this document currently work on our documentation website.
+Not all of the DoggoHub-specific extensions to Markdown that are described in this document currently work on our documentation website.
 >
-For the best result, we encourage you to check this document out as rendered by GitLab: [markdown.md]
+For the best result, we encourage you to check this document out as rendered by DoggoHub: [markdown.md]

-_GitLab uses the [Redcarpet Ruby library][redcarpet] for Markdown processing._
+_DoggoHub uses the [Redcarpet Ruby library][redcarpet] for Markdown processing._

-GitLab uses "GitLab Flavored Markdown" (GFM).
+DoggoHub uses "DoggoHub Flavored Markdown" (GFM).
 It extends the standard Markdown in a few significant ways to add some useful functionality.
 It was inspired by [GitHub Flavored Markdown](https://help.github.com/articles/basic-writing-and-formatting-syntax/).

 You can use GFM in the following areas: